Fog collection: Historical origin

-The organized collection of dew or condensation through natural or assisted processes is an ancient practice, from the small-scale drinking of pools of condensation collected in plant stems (still practiced today by survivalists), to large-scale natural irrigation without rain falling, such as in the Atacama and Namib deserts.
+The organized collection of dew or condensation through natural or assisted processes is an ancient practice, from the small-scale drinking of pools of condensation collected in plant stems (still practiced today by survivalists), to large-scale natural irrigation without rain falling, such as in the Atacama and Namib fog deserts.
 The first man-made fog collectors stretch back as far as the Inca Empire, where buckets were placed under trees to take advantage of condensation.

 Several man-made devices such as antique stone piles in Ukraine, medieval dew ponds in southern England and volcanic stone covers on the fields of Lanzarote have all been thought to be possible dew-catching devices.

 One of the first recorded projects of fog collection was in 1969 in South Africa as a water source for an air force base.
 The structure consisted of two fences each 100m^{2} (1000 sq. ft.).
 Between the two, 11 litres (2½ gallons) of water was produced on average per day over the 14-month study, which is 110 ml of water for every square meter (⅓ fl. oz. per sq. ft.).
 The next large study was performed by the National Catholic University of Chile and the International Development Research Centre in Canada in 1987.
 One hundred 48m^{2} (520 sq. ft.) fog fences were assembled in northern Italy.
 The project was able to yield on average 0.5 litre of water for every square meter (1½ fl. oz. per sq. ft), or 33L (8 gallons) for each of the 300 villagers, each day.